-Can I Explore Seattle During Spring Break from the Edgewater Hotel?
+What to do in Seattle During Spring Break from the t Edgewater Hotel.

 Edgewater Hotel in Seattle is perfectly situated to host an incredible Spring Break experience.
 Located on a central waterfront pier over Elliott Bay, it is the only waterfront and over-water hotel in the area.
 The neighborhood is also very welcoming, and the activities you can enjoy nearby are endlessly diverse!
 Here is a list of ideas on what to do and where to go during your Spring Break trip in Seattle.

 Where to eat in Seattle during Spring Break?

 Around the downtown Seattle area, you can participate in various award-winning food tours to explore and taste delicious cuisines and discover the history and the culture of the area.
 These include tasting everything from the city’s neighborhood restaurants, artisan and specialty food shops, the Pike Place Market and the neighborhood of Capitol Hill up to chocolate indulgence tours and even wine and cocktail tasting.
 These tours focus on fresh, seasonal, organic, sustainable, and local ingredients and beverages from the best hotspots and restaurants.

 Just 0.5 mile from The Edgewater hotel.
 If you’re after fresh produce like fish and flowers, the Pike Place Market is the place to go!
 Merchants, farmers, and vendors are very accommodating and friendly here.
 You will also be delighted with the delectable scents of the busy marketplace.
 Since it is located on the edge of a hill, it has several levels that feature various shops like family-owned restaurants, antique shops, souvenir shops, stalls selling local and fresh harvests, arcades, and more!
 This place is definitely a foodie and shopaholic’s paradise.

 Can i walk to the Seattle Space Needle from the hotel?